Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Children may have misconceptions, such as thinking autism is contagious or caused by their own behavior.
 Discussing how autism affects their siblings specifically, helps children see them as a whole person with strengths and challenges.

-The first step on how to help siblings understand autism is to start talking about autism when they begin to understand or notice differences.
+The first step to helping siblings understand autism is to start talking about autism when they begin to understand or notice differences.
 Adapt the conversation based on their age and understanding.
 Ask what they already know, use age-appropriate language, and be prepared to explain multiple times.
 Open communication fosters understanding and empathy among siblings, creating a supportive family environment.

 Setting aside dedicated time for each child is crucial.
 It communicates that their feelings and experiences are valued and boosts their confidence and sense of belonging within the family.